raspberrypi/documentation/configuration/mailboxes/propertiesARM-VC.md

  * Request:
    * Length: 4
    * Value:
-     * u32: 0 Current PWM, 1 Default PWM
+     * u32: 0 Current PWM setting, 1 Default PWM setting.
+The default setting is stored in non-volatile memory on the PoE HAT and is used to set the PWM on power up.
 * Response:
    * Length: 12
      * u32: 0 Current PWM, 1 Default PWM